Medicare Eligibility in Michigan: Who Is Eligible?

 - Part B (medical coverage)

-- Medicare Advantage (coverage plans offered by private providers)
+- Part C (Medicare Advantage — coverage plans offered by private providers)

 - Part D (prescription drug coverage)